 2. List of Levant Massacres Before 1948

 The point is simple: Believing there was peace in the Middle East, or anywhere on Earth (but especially the Middle East) before 1948 is certified insane.
+It’s Shutter Island crazy.
 No, there was not peace before Israel.
-What an insane idea.

 3. 1 in 193

 A breakdown showing how Jews, despite being a tiny fraction of the world population, have been disproportionately singled out for violence and hatred.
 Objective comparisons make the pattern impossible to ignore.
-Read this to get a sense we are not the biggest, richest or other-est state… just the most likely to be blamed for stubbed toes.
+Read this to get a sense Israel is not the biggest, richest or other-est state… just the most likely to be blamed for stubbed toes.

 4. Emma Goldman on Zionism (Repost)